 1)The Gallery Desk

 The other disadvantage is that if the majority of the congregation are downstairs, then you aren’t hearing what the majority of people are hearing.
-If there was a problem with the sound downstairs in the middle of a service, you wouldn’t know, unless someone came upstairs to tell you.
+If there was a problem with the sound on the ground floor in the middle of a service, you wouldn’t know, unless someone came upstairs to tell you.
+So, overall, upstairs is perhaps not the ideal location.
 Something to consider.
 In terms of the actual booth design, you may be a bit more constrained for space in a gallery, but then again if it is largely unused, then you might have quite a lot of space to work with.

 2)The Modern Rustic Look